Measurable outcomes with sustainable results. Since 1994:

 - Constructed or improved 1,400 kilometers (870 miles) of roads helping isolated communities connect to larger markets.
 Travel time can be reduced from days to a few hours.

-- Provided emergency air rescue to 2,648 patients for life-saving medical treatment.
+- Provided emergency air rescue to more than 3,000 patients for life-saving medical treatment.

 All of these projects began with a request from the local community, and were built in collaboration with them and the local government.
 Every single one of these projects continues to operate today, with no direct ongoing funding from Mano a Mano (read more about our model).